rlautan/recras-wordpress-plugin/readme.txt

 3. The Recras blocks in Gutenberg

 == Changelog ==

+= 2.4.9 =
+* Make readme shorter and move documentation to page within WordPress
+* Update online booking library version.
+This adds a small header to the quantity form and placeholders for its inputs
+* Small styling improvements for online booking themes

 = 2.4.8 =
 * Make plugin more robust when no Recras name has been set yet